emickelson1/LSystemsForSegmentation/README.md

 Developer: Elijah Mickelson

 Special thanks to Hosein Beheshtifard and Dr. Farhad Maleki for the helpful advice in improving this program.

-## Project status
-The project will be frequently improved upon until September 2024.